Investment approvals

 Relevant authority: Australian Radiation Protection and Nuclear Safety Agency

-Will your project emit large amounts of greenhouse gases or consume large amounts of energy?
+Will your project emit large amounts of greenhouse gases or consume or produce large amounts of energy?

-Large amounts of greenhouse gases and energy include:
+Large amounts of greenhouse gases and energy in a financial year include:

-Will your project emit large amounts of greenhouse gases or consume large amounts of energy?
+Will your project emit large amounts of greenhouse gases or consume or produce large amounts of energy?

 This field is required.

-Applicable regulation: National Greenhouse And Energy Reporting Act 2007
+Applicable legislation: National Greenhouse and Energy Reporting Act 2007

-Organisations that emit large amounts of greenhouse gases or consumes large amounts of energy may need to report their emissions under the National Greenhouse And Energy Reporting Act 2007.
-Organisations are responsible for determining their reporting obligations.
+Organisations that emit large amounts of greenhouse gases or consume or produce large amounts of energy need to fulfil registration and reporting obligations under the National Greenhouse and Energy Reporting Act 2007.
+Designated large facilities also need to meet emissions limits in accordance with the Safeguard Mechanism administered under the Act.

 For more information see the fact sheet.